curiousfokker/DiyHeliumHotspots/RAK2287/Raspberry Pi 4B/Guide.md

 ].
 ```

 - Press CTRL-X, and then Y, and then Enter to save changes

--  Allow miner user to move files on and off (useful for moving the swarm key off)
-    ```console
-    sudo chown -R miner:miner ~/miner_data/miner/
-    ```

 + Get the filename for the most recent version of the miner docker image from quay.io/team-helium/miner.
 Make sure to get the CORRECT (arm64 vs amd64) version for the pi.
 They are in the format `miner-xxxNN_YYYY.MM.DD` to the current one at the time of this document is `miner-arm64_2020.09.08.0_GA`.